developer-zebra/developer-zebra-site/src/ppc/2-2/guide/setup/index.md

 8. Installation complete.
 Click **Finish.**
 ![img](ZDVC_Install_7.JPG)
 _Figure 7.
 Installation - complete_
+9. Perform one of the following to run the server: <br>
+A. Reboot the server.
+The ZDVC server services automatically start as scheduled tasks.<br>
+B. Manually start the **ZDVC Backend Server** and **ZDVC WebUI Server** scheduled tasks.
+Open **Task Scheduler** in **Administrative Tools.** For each scheduled task, select the scheduled task to run, right-click on the task and select **Run** from the menu.

 ###Server Setup
 Steps for ZDVC server setup after installation: <br>